YuanyuanSong99/Lagrange1/_posts/2014-01-01-text-formatting-examples.md

 ---
 layout: post
-title: "Text Formatting Examples"
+title: "Interaction between Arctic and mid-latitude climate"
-author: "Paul Le"
+author: "Yuanyuan Song"
 categories: journal
 tags: [documentation,sample]
 image: cards.jpg
 ---

-# Markdown Support
+# Cross-seasonal impact of Arctic sea ice on Eurasian temperature

 As always, Jekyll offers support for GitHub Flavored Markdown, which allows you to format your posts using the [Markdown syntax](https://guides.github.com/features/mastering-markdown/).
 Examples of these text formatting features can be seen below.
 You can find this post in the `_posts` directory.